Danderson123/Amira_panRG_pipeline/README.md

 ## Usage

 To run the pipeline on your local machine use:
-`snakemake --cores <NUMBER OF CPUs> --configfile E_coli_config.yaml --nolock --rerun-incomplete --use-conda --use-singularity`
+`snakemake --cores <NUMBER OF CPUs> --configfile E_coli_config.yaml --nolock --rerun-incomplete --use-conda`